openedx/docs.openedx.org/source/educators/migration_wip/9_video/add_video_to_course.rst

    that you want learners to see for this video as the Component Display Name.

-   This name appears as a heading above the video in the LMS, and it identifies the video for you in Insights.
+   This name appears as a heading above the video in the LMS, and it identifies the video for you in reporting and analytics systems.
 If you do not enter a display name, the platform specifies “Video” for you.
 Clicking the “Check” icon will save your changes, the “X” icon will discard them.

 #.
 Under Video Source, in the **Video ID** field, enter the Video ID, or **Video
    URL** fields, enter the streaming media link, or video file URL.